tomarra/tomarra.github.io/_posts/2014-05-28-Lenovo-Wins-Business-Laptops.md

 ---
 layout: post
 title: "Lenovo Wins Business Laptops Once Again"
 date: 2014-05-28
-banner_image: ThinkPad_Laptop.jpg
+image: ThinkPad_Laptop.jpg
 tags: hardware lenovo review t440s thinkpad
 ---

 Over the years Lenovo has been churning out perfect business style laptops for a whole range of employees but with their latest model I think they have really nailed it.
 If I was running an IT division within any company I would be ordering the Lenovo T440s for every employee I have.
 I spent the last month with the T440s as my main work machine and after the initial setup the experience has been great.

 <!--more-->